 - Where to buy gym equipment in the UK

-- Check out this ace workout.
-It only takes two days a week.
+- Best push-pull workout: it only takes two days a week.

 - Best ab rollers: they may look simple but using these is the fast-track to having a six pack